-METALS-Copper slips after disappointment over Trump speech
+METALS-Copper slips after Trump threat of more China tariffs

 * LEAD SMELTER: British diversified miner Glencore Plc’s Canadian unit said on Wednesday it would permanently close down the Brunswick lead smelter in New Brunswick.

-* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Dale Hudson and David Evans/Mark Heinrich)
+Reporting by Eric Onstad; Editing by Dale Hudson and David Evans/Mark Heinrich/David Gregorio